$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

 \subsubsection{The Rickard complex}

-Recall that Chuang and Rouquier's Rickard complex from~\cite{chro1} can be seen as a \textit{categorification} of the quantum Weyl group action on $V_N$ from~\ref{eq-hweight} that acts by a reflection isomorphism between the $k$-th and $-k$-th weight space.
-We present a slightly adopted version of Cautis's presentation from~\cite{cau1} here.
-The reason is that this fits to the convention for the colored Reshetikhin-Turaev $\mathfrak{sl}_n$-link polynomial given in Definition~\ref{defn-cRTpoly}.
-Moreover, recall that we use $\mathfrak{gl}_n$-weights $\vec{k}$ in our pictures.
-The definition of the Rickard complex given in~\cite{cau1} on the other hand uses $\mathfrak{sl}_n$-weights.
-Thus, we convert them by using Equation~\ref{eq-weight} where we (as usual) denote the weights by the same symbol.
+Recall that Chuang--Rouquier's version of the Rickard complex \cite{chro1} can be seen as a categorification of the quantum Weyl group action on $V_N$ from \eqref{eq-hweight} that acts by a reflection isomorphism between the $k$-th and $-k$-th weight space.
+We use a slightly adapted version of Cautis' variant \cite{cau1} here.